christianThardy/christianThardy.github.io/amplification-suppression.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/a5c96990-f30d-4104-a7e6-8cce31092f1a" width="900"/>
 <br>
+<small style="font-size: 10px;">Negative Ratio: Proportion of eigenvalues that are negative indicating suppression, Effective dimension: how many active dimensions are being used, Participation Ratio: how evenly info is distributed across dimensions, Top Eigen: magnitude of largest eigen; dominance of the principal dimension.</small>
+<br>
 <small style="font-size: 12px;">Pythia 1.4B.
-Looking at the eigenvalues another way, the "negative ratio" (suppression) dynamically fluctuates but consistently returns to approximately 0.5 for significant portions of processing in specific attention heads.
+Looking at the eigenvalues another way, the "negative ratio" dynamically fluctuates but consistently returns to approximately 0.5 for significant portions of processing in specific attention heads.
 It's worth noting that these flows can vary significantly between model size, but are more consistent within model families.</small>
-<br>
-<small style="font-size: 10px;">Effective dimension: how many active dimensions are being used, Participation Ratio: how evenly info is distributed across dimensions, Top Eigen: magnitude of largest eigen; dominance of the principal dimension.</small>
 </p>

 <br>